Maheen85/Maheen85/README.md

 I have completed :

-- Instructional Design: Adult Learners from LinkedIn.

-- Technical Writing: Quick Start Guides from LinkedIn.
+- Android Basics through Udacity.

-- Google IT automation with Python Specialization ( 6 courses) in 2021 through Coursera.
+- Google IT automation with Python Specialization ( 6 courses) through Coursera.

-- UI/UX Foundations certification from Coursera in 2021
+- UI/UX Foundations certification from Coursera.

-- Android Basics through Udacity 2018.

 I have been taking online courses through various platforms and enjoying every bit of the learning experience.

 ### INTERESTS :

-I am interested in e-learning development, instructional design, adult learning and presentation.
+I keep solidifying my knowledge in software development and design through various online courses.

-I keep learning and getting better at coding in HTML5, CSS and JavaScript.
+I keep learning and getting better at coding in C#,JavaScript,Android,ASP.NET Core,HTML5 and CSS.

 I find the process of software development both mobile and web very interesting.
-I also enjoy learning about latest technologies like blockchain, web 3 etc.
+I also enjoy learning about how latest technologies work like blockchain, web 3 etc.

 I like to set goals for my self both professional and personal.
 This keeps me motivated to better myself by constant learning, growth and development.

 Thanks for visiting my profile.
-I look forward to connect and collaborate.
+I look forward to connect and collaborate with you.

 Best Regards,
 Maheen Shaikh.